-Employees (other than temporary/extra help employees) shall be entitled to twelve working days of vacation leave with pay for each year of full-time service.
-Such vacation leave shall accrue from the date of county employment as a full-time employee at the rate of one working day for each month served.
-No accrued vacation time may be used prior to completion of six- (6) months of county employment.
-Up to thirty days of vacation time may be accumulated.
+Employees (other than temporary/extra help employees) shall be entitled to ninety-six (96) hours of vacation leave with pay for each year of full-time service.
+Such vacation leave shall accrue from the date of county employment as a full-time employee at the rate of eight (8) hours for each month served.
+Up to two hundred and forty (240) hours of vacation time may be accumulated.